Particular/Workshop/exercises/04 - Integration with ITOps.md

 ### Step 1

-Open the `Divergent.ItOps.Messages` project.

-### Step 2

-Create a new class `ShipWithFedexCommand` in the Commands folder.
+In the `Divergent.ItOps.Messages` project, create a new class `ShipWithFedexCommand` in the Commands folder.
 It should contain the order Id, customer Id, and a list of product Ids.

 ```c#
 public class ShipWithFedexCommand